AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/best-practices-for-interactive-webinars.md

 * Avoid scheduling back-to-back sessions.
 Ensure you have at least 30 minutes of prep time before the start of your webinar.
 This will allow you to upload any last-minute presentation changes, adjust your microphone and camera, and get any new presenters comfortable with the interface.

 * Assign roles to your team members.
 Add them as Co-hosts and Presenters.
 Hosts and Presenters can enter the room before participants.
+But be sure to [design your Interactive Webinar](/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md){target="_blank"} _before_ adding Co-hosts and Presenters.

 ### Promoting Your Event {#promoting-your-event}